How exactly do you say I want in Italian? Are there more ways to say it?

 Mi va

-Mi va is another common translation for I want in Italian, and it could be literally translated as “it goes to me”.
+Mi va is another common translation for I want in Italian, and it could literally be translated as “it goes to me”.
 It translates the English expression “I feel like”.

 Mi va…